In Denmark, the forest is the new classroom

 ‘It’s better to be here’

-Samso, a sparsely populated, energy self-sufficient and carbon-neutral 44-square-mile island that was once a meeting point for the Vikings, is a windy, hour-long trip by ferry from the mainland village of Hou.
+Samso, a sparsely populated, energy self-sufficient and carbon-neutral 44-square-mile island that was once a meeting point for Vikings, is a windy, hour-long trip by ferry from the mainland village of Hou.

 The Samso Frie Skole — a private school funded, like many others in Denmark, in large part through public grants — first pondered the move outdoors long before the pandemic.
 Coronavirus accelerated those plans.